December 21, 2024

 And here we are.
 New on the horizon is an examination of whether ADHD might frame some of my life's more special / least favorite moments.
 I don't think that this thought of would be surprising to the people who know me well.
 More on this as it develops.
 In the meantime, it's time to go grocery shopping and prepare for sumo tonight.
 Maybe I'll make some clam dip in celebration.

-UPDATE: I sat next to a woman who had a Viking burial mound in her back yard in Norway and showed us a photo of her son mowing the lawn on top of the mound.
+UPDATE: I looked up the ship burial.
 The site is recently being re-excavated.
-I looked it up, found it, thought the unusual name of the ship sounded familiar and realized that my 3rd ggfather had lived there in the 1860s.
+I thought the unusual name of the ship sounded familiar and realized that my 3rd ggfather had lived there on that farm in the 1860s.

 Kinda cool.